ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Even in C and C++, where the public API can be enforced by API and ABI checking, it is a good opportunity to describe the layout of the code and the function of each part of the code.

 It should be easy to take any package and from that package's documentation understand how to build, run, build and run tests, and build the documentation.
-Obviously we should avoid repeating ourselves for common workflows, like build a package in a workspace, but the basic workflows should be either described or referenced.
+Obviously we should avoid repeating ourselves for common workflows, like building a package in a workspace, but the basic workflows should be either described or referenced.

 Finally, it should include any documentation for developers.
-This might include workflows for testing the code using something like ``python setup.py develop``, or it might mean describing how to make use of extension points provided by you package.
+This might include workflows for testing the code using something like ``python setup.py develop``, or it might mean describing how to make use of extension points provided by your package.

 Examples: